 A significant portion of our net revenues is from sales to customers in international markets.
-For the three months ended March 31, 2023 and 2022, international revenues accounted for approximately 68% and 54%, respectively, of our total net revenues.
+For the six months ended June 30, 2023 and 2022, international revenues accounted for approximately 65% and 54%, respectively, of our total net revenues.
+The increase in the percentage of international revenues is attributable to the Atotech Acquisition.
 A significant portion of our international net revenues was from China, South Korea and Germany.
 We expect international net revenues will continue to account for a significant percentage of total net revenues for the foreseeable future.

-Long-lived assets located outside of the United States accounted for approximately 59% and 57% of our total long-lived assets as of March 31, 2023 and December 31, 2022, respectively.
+Long-lived assets located outside of the United States accounted for approximately 56% and 57% of our total long-lived assets as of June 30, 2023 and December 31, 2022, respectively.
 Long-lived assets include property, plant and equipment, net, right-of-use assets, net and certain other assets and exclude goodwill, intangible assets and long-term tax-related accounts.